 Day 1: Cuiabá.
 We’ll meet you at the airport and take you to a nearby hotel for the night.

-Day 11: Pixaim River.A nearby trail passes through superb gallery forest, which can be loaded with birds in the morning.
-The open nature of the forest makes it relatively easy to see them, and Band-tailed Antbird, Large-billed Antwren, and Helmeted Manakin can usually be seen without too much difficulty.
+Day 11: Pixaim River.
+We’ll spend the early morning birding near the lodge, where feeders often bring in Chestnut-eared Aracari, Solitary Black Cacique, Silver-beaked Tanager, Grayish Saltator, Grayish Baywing, and Yellow-billed Cardinal, and then head into the gallery forest.
+The open nature of the forest makes it relatively easy to see many birds, and Band-tailed Antbird, Rusty-backed Spinetail, Buff-breasted Wren, Large-billed Antwren, Golden-green Woodpecker, Helmeted Manakin, and more can usually be seen without too much difficulty.
 A Ferruginous Pygmy-Owl imitation can often bring in large mobbing hordes of passerines, like Flavescent Warbler, Ashy-headed Greenlet, Stripe-necked Tody-Tyrant, and others.
-We can also target anything else we are still looking for, which could include White-naped Xenopsaris, Cinereous-breasted Spinetail, or Nanday Parakeet.
-In the afternoon, we’ll have the option of having another boat trip on the river.
+After a mid-day break, we’ll have another boat trip on the river.

 Day 12: Pixaim River to Porto Jofre.
-After breakfast, we’ll board our bus and drive south towards the end of the Pantanal Highway.
+After breakfast, we’ll board our van and drive south towards the end of the Pantanal Highway.
 We’ll make several stops along the way to search for the gorgeous Scarlet-headed Blackbird, shy Cinereous-breasted Spinetail, vociferous Fawn-breasted Wren, elegant Maguari Stork, as well as others.
 We’ll reach our very comfortable hotel at the very end of the road in late morning, and after lunch, we’ll spend the afternoon cruising the rivers looking for Jaguars as well as birds and other wildlife.

 Day 15: Departure: The tour ends this morning in Cuiabá.
 The hotel provides free airport transfers upon request at any hour.